 Non-heme iron is found in plant foods, such as beans, lentils, leafy greens and whole grains.
 Our bodies cannot easily absorb non-heme iron and vitamin C acts synergistically to reduce the non-heme form from ferric to ferrous, which allows humans to more easily absorb the nutrient, according to the October 2019 issue of Antioxidants.

-This is particularly important for vegans and vegetarians who are more likely to experience anemia because they consume primarily non-heme iron versus the animal-based heme iron.
+This is particularly important for vegans and vegetarians who are more likely to experience anemia because they consume primarily non-heme iron versus the animal-based heme iron, per a November 2018 study in the American Journal of Lifestyle Medicine.

 Cabbage Health Risks